 Direct Subsidized Loan

-Federal Direct Subsidized Loans are available to students who meet certain financial-need criteria and are enrolled in at least 6 core semester hours.
+Federal Direct Subsidized Loans are available to students who meet certain financial need criteria and are enrolled in at least 6 semester hours.
 If you qualify for this type of loan, the federal government will pay the interest on the loan while you are in school, during a six-month grace period after you leave school or fall below half-time enrollment, and during period when you are authorized to defer your loan payments.

 Direct Unsubsidized Loan

-Federal Direct Unsubsidized Loans are available to students enrolled in at least 6 core semester hours, regardless of their financial need.
+Federal Direct Unsubsidized Loans are available to students enrolled in at least 6 semester hours, regardless of their financial need.
 You are responsible for the interest that accumulates on an unsubsidized loan while you attend school, during the grace period and during any periods when you are authorized to defer your loan payments.
 You have the option to pay the interest during these periods or postpone payment.
 If you postpone payment, the interest will be added to your principle balance.
 This addition of interest to your principle balance is known as capitalization.

 Direct Loan Annual Limits